 Just before a big battle Buffy gives a rather lackluster pep talk followed by Spike claiming it was "not exactly the St Crispin's Day Speech" which was only understood by Giles, the only other British person there and the only one, except maybe Willow, likely to have read Henry V.

-Lampshaded in an episode of Buffy the Vampire Slayer.
+Lampshaded in one episode.
 Vamps are preying on college freshmen, killing them and stealing everything from their dorms.
 They have a running contest to see which artist has the most posters: Monet or Klimt.
 Monet is winning, if only because the only Klimt people have posters of is The Kiss.

 Not only is Inspector Morse more than knowledgeable of classical music and opera, so are the writers on the show, leading to the use of works far outside the limits of this trope in the mysteries, and obscure jokes that only viewers with an interest in music will ever get.